 Buy Tickets to Luang Prabang

-Use the Search Form to purchase your bus tickets from Vientiane to Luang Prabang.
+Use the Search Box below to buy your bus tickets from Vientiane to Luang Prabang.

 Vientiane Bus Station

 Bus services to Luang Prabang depart from in front of the Vientiane Haysoke Guest House at 83/1-2 Heangboun Road in Vientiane.

 Bus services from Vientiane terminate at Luang Prabang’s Southern Bus Terminal.

 About Luang Prabang